btasevski123/Lean-Green-website/README.md

 ## Usage

-To use the Lean$Green, simply open the index.html file in your web browser.
+To use the Lean&Green, simply open the index.html file in your web browser.
 You can then navigate through the different pages of the website using the navigation menu.